Islamabad Policemen Light-up Candles To Pay Tribute To Martyred Colleagues - UrduPoint

 The candle light vigil/demonstration was attended by Inspector General of Police Islamabad Qazi Jamil ur Rehman, Deputy Commissioner Islamabad Hamza Shafqaat, Advisor to Prime Minister Ali Awan, senior police officials, member of civil society, traders and media representatives.

-The pictures of police martyrs special and portraits having details about their sacrifices and courageous acts were also displayed.
+The pictures of police martyrs especially portraits having details about their sacrifices and courageous acts were also displayed.
 The participants lit the candles and offered Fateh for the departed souls of martyrs.

 IGP Islamabad Qazi Jamil ur Rehman said that nation is indebted to martyrs who laid down their lives for security of the country and today's ceremony was being held to pay tributes to them.